pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 This guide assumes you are using the default Pulumi Service [managed backend](https://www.pulumi.com/docs/intro/concepts/state/#backends).
 To sign-up for a new Pulumi account, head over to the [Pulumi Console](https://app.pulumi.com/signup).
-The Pulumi plugin for Spinnaker referenced in this guide supports specifying alternate backend URLs.
+The Pulumi Plugin for Spinnaker referenced in this guide supports specifying alternate backend URLs.

 ## Pulumi Stack And Branch Mappings